Cherish13/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that changes all lowercase letters of a string to uppercase.
+Write a function that capitalizes all words of a string.